coredashio/community/README.md

 * Prompts and libraries/catalog of common or example queries to help users get started.

-The target user would be a JavaScript developer.

 ## License

 This project is Licensed under [Apache 2.0](LICENSE).